embarklabs/subspace/README.md

 ```

 #### Cleanup
-If Subspace `subspace` is not needed anymore, you need to invoke `clean()` to dispose and perform the cleanup necessary to remove the internal subscriptions and interval timers created by Subspace during its normal execution.
-Any subscription created via the tracking methods must be unsubscribed manually (in the current version).
+If Subspace is not needed anymore, you need can invoke close() to dispose and perform the cleanup necessary to remove the internal subscriptions and interval timers created by Subspace during its normal execution, thus avoiding any potential memory leak.

 ```
-subspace.clean();
+subspace.close();
 ```

 ## Contribution